IMPD arrests 5, recover 4 illegal guns

 - 18-year-old Sylvarion Crayton – possession of marijuana

-- 17-year-old male – possession of a machine gun and possession of a firearm with a scratched serial number
+- 18-year-old Jeremiah Kimbrough – possession of a machine gun and possession of a firearm with a scratched serial number

 MORE STORIES